DeveloperZo/eligibility-poc/tests/README.md

 # End-to-End Integration Testing Suite

-This directory contains comprehensive testing infrastructure for the eligibility rule management system, covering the complete workflow from rule creation in Retool through DMN deployment to Camunda and final eligibility evaluation.
+This directory contains comprehensive testing infrastructure for the benefit plan management system, covering the complete workflow from rule creation in Retool through DMN deployment to Camunda and final eligibility evaluation.

 ## 🧪 Test Suite Overview